-This is a 6-bit field and should immediately follow the Opcode bits.
-In FM93C06, only the LSB bits are used for address decoding during READ, WRITE and ERASE instructions.
-During these three instructions (READ, WRITE and ERASE) the MSB 2 bits are "don't care" (can be 0 or 1).
+Depending on the selected organization, this is a 10-bit or 11-bit field and should immediately follow the Opcode bits.
+In FM93C86A, all 10 bits (or 11 bits) are used for address decoding during READ, WRITE and ERASE instructions.
 During all other instructions, the MSB 2 bits are used to decode instruction (along with Opcode bits).